sts10/sts10.github.io/_posts/2022-11-10-mastodon-two-factor-authentication.markdown

 First, you'll need to download an authenticator app for your smartphone or other mobile device.
 [Authy](https://authy.com/download/) has iOS and Android apps.
 There's also [andOTP](https://f-droid.org/en/packages/org.shadowice.flocke.andotp/) for Android.

 With one of these authenticator apps installed, log in to your Mastodon account on a desktop browser (like Firefox, Safari, or Chrome).
+If you've never done this before, go to your instance's URL.
+For example, if your Mastodon user name is bob@mastodon.social, you'll want to go to [mastodon.social](https://mastodon.social) and find the "sign in" button to log in.
+I'm schlink@octodon.social, so I go to [octodon.social](https://octodon.social).

 Then find your user **Preferences**, usually on the right side of the screen.

 ![Go to Mastodon preferences](/img/mastodon-two-factor/1-preferences.png)